gopi487krishna/proposal-gsoc-2020/README.md

 **How would the interface be Used ?**

-To read a FITS file we just use the read function with filename and filemode as argument
+To read a FITS file we just use the read function with filename and file mode as argument ( Kindly refer to [competency test]() solution for a basic implementation )
 ```cpp
 fits.read(filename, filemode);
 ```
-Basically we can support three types of file modes namely
+Basically we can support three types of file modes (This will require some changes in the codebase of parsers)  namely
 1. Stream Mode  ( Medium Files )
 2. Buffered Mode ( Small Files )
 3. Memory Mapped Mode ( Large Files)